This weekend I embarked my first airline mileage run, something I thought I would never do.

 Despite a solid travel load through the end of year, I discovered that the flights I had planned still wouldn’t qualify me for Platinum (it’s a heavy lift, y’all).
 I would fall two segments and about 3,000 miles short.
 Since Platinum status has double the requirements of Gold, falling just short means sacrificing a lot of potential benefits.

-Below is an up-to-date digest of my AAdvantage earnings before the mileage run.
+Below is a digest of my AAdvantage earnings before the mileage run.
 Each airline has their own calculation system, but AAdvantage allows you to qualify for status using either dollars + miles or flight segments.

 As you can see, I’ve blown past their spending requirement (personally, I think they should throw me a bone for spending 63% more than what is needed to qualify).
 However, due to how short most of my flights are, I haven’t hit the mileage threshold.
 And I won’t, even with FIVE flights left to take this year.